CodeBinHub/.github/profile/README.md

 <hr>

 ## Hosting
 <p>CodeBin is currently powered by Ezrinix, LLC.
-They provide realiable hosting services for our CodeBin website and many other services.
-If you are looking for a reliable hosting provider, we recommend checking them out.
-You can find more information about by clicking on the "Powered by Ezrinix" button below.</p>
+They provide reliable hosting services for our CodeBin website and many other services.
+We recommend checking them out if you are looking for a reliable hosting provider.
+You can find more information about this by clicking on the "Powered by Ezrinix" button below.</p>

 <a href="https://ezrinix.com" target="_blank"><img src="https://ezrinix.network/images/Powered-By-Ezrinix.png" width="176" height="60" alt="Powered by Ezrinix Logo"></img></a>